-A browser VPN is handy because they are quicker and easier to switch on and off than some VPN apps can be, but they aren't as completely secure as a VPN that protects the internet activity from your entire computer.
+Just remember that, while browser VPNs are handy because they are quicker and easier to switch on and off than some VPN apps can be, they aren't as completely secure as a VPN that protects the internet activity across your entire computer.

 You'll find more in-depth information about VPNs and how they work in our best VPN roundup, but here we share browser VPNs that you can download now.

-Once you've signed up, you can download the extension here and begin using it to protect web traffic through Chrome using a simple, easy to use tool.
+Once you've signed up, download the extension and begin using it to protect web traffic through Chrome or Firefox using a simple, easy to use tool.

 Read our NordVPN review for more information.

-Number two in our best VPNs of 2018 list is ExpressVPN, which also offers a handy browser extension.
-It's easy to use, offers a global VPN network and a kill switch, too.
+It's easy to use, offers a global VPN network across 94 countries and has a kill switch, too.

 You'll find more in our ExpressVPN review.

 Windscribe is another good VPN option with a browser extension available.
 In addition to the usual proxying service you'd expect from a VPN, Windscribe's browser extension also blocks ads, trackers and social widgets, keeps track of and deletes cookies, spoofs your timezone and rotates your user agent.

 There is a limited free version of Windscribe available, as well as a pro version that costs $4.08/£2.94 per month if you sign up for a year.
 There's a slightly more expensive monthly option, or a cheaper two year option too.